sdhar04/neural-fly_RoboReG/README.md

 ## Citation

 The data and code here are for personal and educational use only and provided without warranty; written permission from the authors is required for further use.
-Please cite our work as follows.
+Please cite our work as follows:

 > @article{
 doi:10.1126/scirobotics.abm6597,